rahulrsingh09/AngularConcepts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
 By Rahul Singh <rahulrsingh09@gmail.com>

-Angular Core Concepts
+This Repo Gives a code Demo of some of the Concepts of Angular 2 in a basic way , will update it for more soon :- Angular Core Concepts

 <li>View Child , View Children and Content Children Example</li>